UKPLab/coling2018-graph-neural-networks-question-answering/README.md

 1. Run `python -m questionanswering.train_model [config_file_path] [random_seed] [GPU_id]`
 2. Run `python -m questionanswering.evaluate_on_test [model_file_path] configs/webqsp_eval_config.yaml [random_seed] [GPU_id]` to test on WebQSP-WD

-* The model output on test data is saved in `data/output/webqsp/[modeltype]/`, the aggregate macro-scores are saved into `data/output/webqsp/qa_experiments.csv`.
+* The model output on test data is saved in `data/output/webqsp/[modeltype]/`, the aggregated macro-scores are saved into `data/output/webqsp/qa_experiments.csv`.

 ### Using the pre-trained model to reproduce the results from the paper: